dcmi/dc-srap/profile/srap-profile.md

 Label: Affiliation

-An organization to which an agent is or was affiliated.
+An organization to which an agent was affiliated when the resource was created.

 Domain includes: dcterms:Agent